13 Ways to Spend Your FSA Money

 Fortunately, there is a solution.
 There are a lot of great things you can use your FSA dollars on.

-If you’ve got a Flexible Spending Account (FSA), you may be wondering how to spend your FSA money before the end of the year comes around.
-In this article, we’ll share several ways to spend your FSA money on qualifying medical expenses you might not know are FSA-eligible.
+If you’ve got a Flexible Spending Account (FSA), you may be wondering how to use FSA money before the end of the year.
+Here are several ways to spend your FSA money on qualifying medical expenses you might not know are FSA-eligible.

 Table of Contents